nodejs/diagnostics/docs/AsyncWrap/README.md

 module.exports = getStack;
 ```

-Please note that this example is way simpler, than what is required from a
+Please note that this example is way simpler than what is required from a
 complete long-stack-trace implementation.

 ## Things You Might Not Expect